-&lt;sup>3 Notification No. DNBS.
+&lt;sup>1Notification No.DNBS.
 (PD) 219 / CGM(US)-2011 dated January 5, 2011

-10 years from the date of issue) in group companies constitutes not less than 60% of its net assets as mentioned in clause (i) above;

-(iii) it does not trade in its investments in shares, bonds, debentures, debt or loans in group companies except through block sale for the purpose of dilution or disinvestment;

-(iv) it does not carry on any other financial activity referred to in Section 45I(c) and 45I(f) of the Reserve Bank of India Act, 1934 except investment in i) bank deposits, ii) money market instruments, including money market mutual funds iii) government securities, and iv) bonds or debentures issued by group companies, granting of loans to group companies and issuing guarantees on behalf of group companies.
+- (i) it holds not less than 90% of its net assets in the form of investment in equity shares, preference shares, bonds, debentures, debt or loans in group companies; - (ii) its investments in the equity shares (including instruments compulsorily convertible into equity shares within a period not exceeding 10 years from the date of issue) in group companies constitutes not less than 60% of its net assets as mentioned in clause (i) above; - (iii) it does not trade in its investments in shares, bonds, debentures, debt or loans in group companies except through block sale for the purpose of dilution or disinvestment; - (iv) it does not carry on any other financial activity referred to in Section 45I(c) and 45I(f) of the Reserve Bank of India Act, 1934 except investment in - (a) bank deposits, - (b) money market instruments, including money market mutual funds - (c) government securities, and - (d) bonds or debentures issued by group companies, granting of loans to group companies and issuing guarantees on behalf of group companies.